glycerine/spin_paxos/README.md

 for themselves: optimized model checking one round of three proposers and three acceptors finishes in about 2 seconds on my computer.
-Compared to TLA+ models that take days check
-(if they ever finish!), this was a revelation.
+Compared to TLA+ models that take _hours_ or even _days_ to check (if they even finish at all!), this was a revelation.

 Paper: "Model Checking Paxos in Spin"
 ====================